sophia-vo/Power-Outage-Predictions/README.md

 **Root Mean Squared Error (RMSE)**: 318011.48

 The final model made more accurate predictions than the baseline model.
 The RMSE of our baseline model was 402480.16 and the RMSE of our final model was 318011.48.
 Thus, the final model RMSE was significantly lower than the baseline model RMSE.
 Thus, this demonstrates that our final model is making more accurate predictions than our baseline model because the RMSE significantly decreased.

+This model is generalizable because it improved on the baseline model, which was already generalizable to begin with due to the train-test split, but additionally, this model significantly lowered the RMSE furthering the generalizability because it measures how far the predictions are from the actual values.
+Thus, a lower RMSE displays more accuracy making the model more generalizable.
+Additionally, this model is generalizable due to the hyperparameter tuning with cross-validation because it tested the model on different subsets.
+Finally, once the best hyperparameters are found, the final model is retrained on the entire training set.
+Hence, the final model is generalizable.

 ## Fairness Analysis